jblayter/SDM-Playbook/progress-over-process-guide.md

 # Progress Over Process Guide

 **Purpose:**
-This guide explains how to use the SDM-Playbook effectively by focusing on outcomes over activities, results over checklists, and value over bureaucracy.
+This guide explains how to use the SDM-Playbook effectively by focusing on outcomes over activities, results over checklists, and value over bureaucracy. **AGAIN**, this is a guide of different management ideas.
+You will not using everything here, it is a library of resources to remind you of the lessons from the battles that you have won and lost.

 ## The Philosophy